nicopap/bevy-kdl-ui/README.md

 - [X] detect and parse `fn` nodes
 - [X] Expand `fn` nodes in the last node of file
 - [X] Expand `fn` nodes in other nodes
+- [ ] `deser`: do not store type names as string, rather just the TypeId.
+And get back the string when building the final `ConvResults`
 - [ ] Actually use invocation arguments in `fn` expension
 - [ ] `expand` meta-node
 - [ ] add a `bundle` node so that it's possible to define multiple components at a time
 - [X] Formalize and list the bevy-reflect-deser format.
-- [ ] Add the README example in bevy-reflect-deser to rustdoc.
+- [X] Add the README example in bevy-reflect-deser to rustdoc.
 - [ ] rename `dyn_wrappers` in bevy-reflect-deser
 - [ ] ??
 Make bevy-reflect-deser independent from tempalte-kdl
 - [X] ??
 Consider using "field:" instead of ".field" for performance (easier to remove from